arvindraj-lab/ml-planning/.github/ISSUE_TEMPLATE/watsonx-embed-intake.md

 #### 8. Capacity Usage:

-Provide usage projections for each model used.
-This is used to requirements
+Provide usage projections for each model used in this feature.
+This is used for GPU allocation & very important

+Provide on a quarterly basis for next 4 quarters from release:

+Provide accessible link to calculations -

 - Model:

-- Usage for model [ name]:
-provide projection of
+- Data center : [date center requested]

+Output:
+ - projected input tokens per month per model for this use case:
+ - peak api requests/hour: (if any surge usage is expected)

+input:
 -  Number of users:
--  tokens per month
 -  api requests per month
--  peak api usage
+-  tokens per api request per user

-on quarterly basis out for 1 calendar year
-Provide link to calculations -
-- Data center : [date center requested] for [model]
+copy section 8 for each model used in this feature.

 #### 9. Performance